Dates: 24 – 31 October, 2018

 Now entering New Zealand air space.

-I left my hotel and walked (about 20 minutes) to Christchurch Botanical Gardens–honestly the most beautiful, vast garden I’ve seen in recent memory!
+I left my hotel and walked (about 20 minutes) to Christchurch Botanical Gardens–an incredibly beautiful, vast garden that awed me!
 The photos don’t do it justice.

 Day 2: Scenic train from coast to coast